GSTR 9 – Latest GSTR 9 Form

-GSTR-9 or GST Annual Return must be filed by all regular taxpayers registered under GST having a revenue of over Rs.2 crores.
+All the regular taxpayer registered under GST and having an annual turnover of more than Rs.2 crore should file GSTR-9 or GST Annual Return.
 The only category of GST registered entities not required to file GSTR-9 filing are input service distributors, casual taxable persons and non-resident taxable persons.
 The due date for filing GSTR-9 for FY2017-18 is 30th November, 2019.
 In this article, we look at GSTR-9 filing in detail.

 Due Date Extension

 As per the latest notification from the Ministry of Finance, the due date of filing GSTR-9 is extended upto 31st December 2019 for the FY 2017-18 and upto 31st March 2020 for the FY 2018-19.
 Please find the notification below:GSTR-9 & 9A_Due date Extension

 GSTR-9 or GST annual return is a type of GST return that must be filed by regular taxpayers and persons registered under GST composition scheme.
 GSTR-9 must be filed each year through the GST Common Portal or LEDGERS GST Sofware or at a GST Facilitation Centre.

 Who should file GSTR-9A return?

 Regular GST taxpayers filing GSTR-1, GSTR-2 and GSTR-3 must file GSTR-9A, consolidating information furnished during the previous financial year.

 All the electronic commerce operators collecting tax at source shall file GSTR-9B return. n addition to GSTR-9B return, electronic commerce operators shall also file GSTR-8 return, every month.

 Who should file GSTR-9C return?